mxschumacher/cf-status-globe/README.md

 A visualization of Cloudflare's status page on a draggable globe

+The project is deployed [here](https://cf-status-globe.mxschumacher.xyz)

+This site is hosted on Cloudflare and as such would not be available in the case that CF itself is unavailable.
+Not ideal for a status page.

+ * - Run `pnpm run dev` in your terminal to start a development server
+ * - Open a browser tab at http://localhost:8787/ to see your worker in action

+ to create the KV namespace, I ran:
+ > npx wrangler kv namespace create cf-pop-status

 Use the pnpm package manager.

 Taking the information from https://www.cloudflarestatus.com/api to create a visualization on a webgl-rendered globe